daharper/bisportalservice/README.md

 There's a couple more tools, such as base64 encode/decode etc. that was useful for other things.
 The console program allows the development of the service and debugging - on the server, the service is registered as a Windows Service.

+Correctly identifying change can be deceiving, more events than expected are rasied at times.

 Project was hastily put together, but is useful for a reference.